Michigan Child Custody Lawyer

 Child custody has been an evolving legal matter over the last century, particularly, in the State of Michigan.
 For instance, the father used to have absolute property rights to the children.
 Afterwards, the law shifted, and generally considered the mother as the preferred parent.
 In the modern day, Michigan’s standard of child custody is “best interest of the child.”
 In other words, one parent cannot receive biological preference as the sole determining factor of custody.
 As experienced child custody lawyers in Michigan, Kelly & Kelly P.C. understands legal factors involved in determining “the best interest of the child” and other processes involved in Michigan family/divorce court.

-If you have concerns involving child custody and/or divorce, call our experienced Michigan family law firm today.
-248-348-0496
+If you have concerns involving child custody or divorce, call our experienced Michigan family law firm today.

 How We Can Help

 The family law attorneys of Kelly & Kelly P.C have represented clients throughout Michigan for over 30 years.
 Our law firm has experience in all courts throughout the State and understands the complexities of the legal system.
 When you hire our firm, you get an entire team of experienced and passionate attorneys working on your case.
-Therefore, Kelly & Kelly P.C is a strong ally for child custody and family law cases in Michigan.
+If you’re looking for a child custody lawyer, Kelly & Kelly P.C is a strong ally for these cases.

 In Michigan, there is a presumption that it is in the best interest of the child to have a strong relationship with both parents.
 If one parent has sole physical custody of a child in Michigan it is presumed that the other parent will be granted parenting time, which means spending time with the child.
 This might mean certain weekends, holidays, certain extended vacations.
 Courts and parties can get creative in determining parenting time in Michigan.